thxmasdev/ignition-bot-discordjsv14/README.md

 # Ignition Bot

-A Discord bot built with Node.js and `discord.js` for managing temporary announcements and moderation.
-It features slash commands for creating temporary announcements.
+A Discord bot made with Node.js and 'discord.js v14' to manage scheduled and normal ads in embed and text format, autorole management, moderation system, automatic moderation with blacklisted words and suggestion system.

 ## 💻 Technologies Used